suyZhong/SQuaLity/README.md

 # SQuaLity

-SQuaLity is a tool that unified several test suites from different Database Management Systems (DBMS).
-It can do a cross check for one DBMS using test cases of others, and find compatibility issues of different SQL dialects.
+SQuaLity is a tool that unifies test suites from different Database Management Systems (DBMS).
+It performs cross-compatibility testing by running test cases from one DBMS on another, helping identify compatibility issues between different SQL dialects.

-## Getting started
+## Getting Started

-Requirements:
+**Requirements:**

-- python>=3.9
+- Python >= 3.10
-- Run `pip3 install -r requirements.txt` in command line
+- Run `pip3 install -r requirements.txt` to install dependencies
 - DBMS server setup

-### demo
+### Demo

-The following commands clone SQuaLity, install the packages and run a single test case (by running a SQL Logic Test (SLT) test case on DuckDB using DuckDB Python connector).
-SQuaLity would log the running status in `logs/debug.log` and output the results in `output/duckdb_sqlite_debug_results.csv`.
+The following commands will clone SQuaLity, install the required packages, and run a single test case (executing an SQL Logic Test (SLT) test case on DuckDB using the DuckDB Python connector).
+SQuaLity logs the execution status in `logs/debug.log` and outputs results to `output/duckdb_sqlite_debug_results.csv`.

 ```shell
 git clone git@github.com:suyZhong/SQuaLity.git